VicGriffin/Github-finder/README.md

-# React + Vite
+# GITHUB FINDER

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This application helps you to search GitHub accounts and displays the profile with the repositories, following accounts, and number of followers the account has

 Currently, two official plugins are available: